tslocke/hobo/doc/manual/FAQ.markdown

 your current view.
 For example, if you touch app/views/foos/show.dryml and then reload /foos/17, all changed DRYML files that are required by show.dryml will be reloaded.

+# What's the difference between `this` and `@foos`

+The default index action for a hobo controller named FoosController will assign the list of foos to both `this` and `@foos`.

+In the view, `this` will change, always hold the current context while `@foos` won't change unless you do it yourself.

+Hobo controllers contain methods that ensure that those two variables always hold the same value.
+So these three lines are essentially identical.

+     @foos = Foo.all
+     self.this = Foo.all
+     @foos = self.this = Foo.all